huddeldaddel/dashboard-backend/README.md

 `github.owner=<Github team>`
 `github.repositories=<repository name 1>,<repository name 2>`
 `github.token=<Github token>`
+`security.user=user`
+`security.password=secret`
 `tracker.project=<Pivotal Tracker project ID>`
 `tracker.token=<Pivotal Tracker token>`

+The settings for `security.user` and `security.password` are optional.
+If they're set, the application will be configured to use Basic Auth to secure all endpoints.
+Otherwise anonymous access will be granted.

 ### Running the code